react-hook-form/devtools/README.md

 ## Goal

-This React Component will help you to debug form when working React Hook Form, and give you more insight about your form's detail.
+This React Component will help you to debug forms when working React Hook Form, and give you more insight about your form's detail.

 ## Install